-(Photo by Sony/ Courtesy Everett Collection.
-HEART EYES.)
+(Photo by Netflix/ Courtesy Everett Collection.
+THE ELECTRIC STATE.)

 30 Most Popular Movies Right Now: What to Watch In Theaters and Streaming

 Discover the top, most popular movies available now, along with what’s stoking early buzz and hype!
-Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including Companion (part of the 100 best new horror movies!), Heart Eyes (best new romance movies!), and Love Hurts (best new action!).
+Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including The Electric State, Black Bag, and Novocaine, all fitting somewhere in our guide to the 100 best new action movies.

 Check back for latest updates to the charts, and also take a look at the most popular TV shows out right now!)